ipfs-inactive/docs/README.md

 ## Suggestions

-Do you have suggestsions on future improvments to IPFS docs?
+Do you have suggestions on future improvements to IPFS docs?
 You can [vote](https://ipfs.canny.io/docs-features) on what you think the IPFS docs site should contain, along with features that you'd like to see over at [canny.io/docs-features](https://ipfs.canny.io/docs-features).

 ### IPFS docs core members